The 10 day quant training plan for passing as a Quant

 Power point lectures are followed by hands on VaR model building sessions.
 Once you are done with the video walk through go through the 4 excel files mentioned in the Learning Road map for VaR.
 This would allow you to apply the concepts and see how far your understanding has developed.

-Day 3 – Welcome to my Derivatives world
+Day 3 – Welcome to the Derivatives world

-The Derivative course work comes in two modules.
+The Derivative pricing course work comes in two modules.
 Module one comprises of:

 - Two text based introductions followed by a pricing guide, and